MadeleineWalder/pp5api/README.md

 Outcome: tests passed

-Typing into the search bar should allow users to search for posts by title or user:
+Typing into the search bar on the home page should allow users to search for posts by title or user:

 Searching on desktop: